dt222cc/1dv450-dt222cc/3-spa/README.md

 ## Part 3 of 3
 A client application written in AngularJS which uses asynchronous calls against the prior written API.

-## Pre-requirements for this app
+## Pre-requirements: API

-Setup and run the API from previous step, with Cloud9:
+Setup and run the API from the part 2, with for example Cloud9:

-Login/signup then create a new workspace, from git:
+Login/signup then create a new workspace:
 ```
 https://github.com/dt222cc/1dv450-dt222cc.git
 ```